abramhindle/CMPUT404-project-socialdistribution/README.md

 ## User Access
 The website is hosted by Heroku at https://cmput-404.herokuapp.com/

-Alternatively, one can run the app locally by running the following command from the social_distribution directory:
+Alternatively, one can run the app locally by running the following command from the root directory:

 	virtualenv venv --python=python3
 	source venv/bin/activate
-	pip install -r requirements.txt
+	pip3 install -r requirements.txt
-	python3 models.py runserver
+	python3 social_distribution/manage.py runserver

 If you make local changes that result in database errors, try: